-The High Costs of a Bad Hire
+The High Costs of a Hiring Mistake!

 The answer to that question can be pretty alarming, particularly if you’re working in a tightly competitive marketplace like the Greater Seattle area (including Seattle, Tacoma, Everett, the Eastside and all places in between).
 For those of us in the marketplace full time, we know how costly and time consuming it is to find and hire great employees.
 If all that work needs to be redone because something went wrong after the hire, costs go up exponentially.